We’re headed back to the Research Triangle area to take a look at one of the Piedmont North Carolina best places to live known as “Bull City.”

-If your not interested in buying a home in Durham, renting is definitely a viable alternative with popular rental options including everything from homes and townhouses to apartments.
+If your not interested in buying a home in Durham NC, renting is definitely a viable alternative with popular rental options including everything from homes and townhouses to apartments.

-That’s all for now so adios until next week when we continue to seek out the best places to live, the best towns and cities in North Carolina and South Carolina with populations between 201,000 and 300,000 people.
+That’s all for now so adios until next week when we continue to seek out the best places to live in the Carolinas.
+The best towns and cities in North Carolina and South Carolina with populations between 201,000 and 300,000 people.

 I’ll See You In The Carolinas!